firmangel8/image-batch-compressor/README.md

 # image-batch-compressor
-Utility to compress batch image.
-Support with folder custom destination and dynamic (widht, height) images.
+Utility to batch processing of image compression.
+Support with folder custom destination and dynamic size (widht, height) images.

 # Feature
 - Able to compress batch image from default directory input